Joan Crawford: Marriages

 Before and during their marriage, Crawford worked to promote Tone's Hollywood career, but he was not interested in being a star, ultimately wanting to just be an actor, and Crawford wearied of the effort.
 During their marriage they tried on two separate occasions for children, both ending in miscarriage.
 Tone allegedly began drinking and became physically abusive.
 She filed for divorce, which was granted in 1939.
 Crawford and Tone later rekindled their friendship, and Tone even proposed in 1964 that they remarry.
 When he died in 1968, Crawford arranged for him to be cremated and his ashes scattered at Muskoka Lakes, Canada.

 Crawford met actor Phillip Terry in June 1942 after press agent Harry Mines asked if he could bring Terry along for dinner at Crawford's home.
 On July 21, 1942, the couple married 10 minutes after midnight at the home of Crawford's lawyer, Neil McCarthy, by Judge Flynn, six weeks after their first date in San Fernando Valley.
 On December 16, 1945, Crawford and Terry separated.
 Later, on March 12, 1946, Crawford filed for divorce on "grounds of cruelty".
 On April 25, they divorced.

 Crawford married her fourth—and final—husband, Alfred Steele, at the Flamingo Hotel in Las Vegas on May 10, 1955.
-Crawford and Steele met at a party in 1954.
+They had met at a party in 1954.
 By that time, Steele had become president of Pepsi-Cola.
 He later was named chairman of the board of Pepsi-Cola.
 They remained married until his death in May 1959.